Skip to content

 blockLinkbooleanEnables Block Link controls.

-When display is an object, use these properties:
+When layout is an object, use these properties:

 PropertyTypeDescription